What is Plantar Fasciitis?

 In September 2013, Manual Therapy Journal published an article, “Deep massage to posterior calf muscles in combination with neural mobilization exercises as a treatment for heel pain: A pilot randomized clinical trial”.
 This article showcased the beneficial effects of deep tissue massage when combined with corrective exercise.
 The trial involved 69 patients that were randomized to receive deep tissue massage or ultrasound.

 The results showed that the massage group exhibited a statistically significant improvement in function compared to the ultrasound group.

 Stretch Therapy for Plantar Fasciitis

 While deep tissue massage has been shown to decrease pain from plantar fasciitis, adding stretch therapy into your treatment plan can substantially improve the outcome.
-A 2014 study published by The Permanente Journal found that “plantar-fascia specific stretching had the best statistically significant long-term results” for reducing pain resulting from plantar fasciitis.
-Sometimes, tightness in your Achilles tendon and calf may contribute to the plantar fasciitis.
+A 2014 study published by The Permanente Journal found that “plantar fascia specific stretching had the best statistically significant long-term results” for reducing pain resulting from plantar fasciitis.
+Sometimes, tightness in your Achilles tendon and calf may contribute to plantar fasciitis.

 The Anatomy of Wellness’s pain and injury clinical treatments incorporate plantar fascia-specific stretches, including:

 - Rolling stretch